ClonyPDF home

 Child and Infant Passport Photo Requirements

-• The child must be alone in the frame — no supporting hands, toys, dummies or seats visible.
+• The child must be alone in the frame — no supporting hands, toys, dummies or seats visible, and no other person in shot.

 • Eyes open and looking forward where possible; for infants, lay them on a plain white sheet and shoot from directly above.